 Strength and Breadth of Academic Record

-In order to considered for admission your Cumulative GPA, Science and Math GPA, and Last 45 Semester Credit GPA must each be a 3.0 or higher at the time of application.
+In order to be considered for admission, your Cumulative GPA, Science and Math GPA, and Last 45 Semester Credit GPA must each be a 3.0 or higher at the time of application.

 The Admissions Committee encourages applicants to seek out observation experiences with a practicing, licensed physical therapist in diverse settings and with diverse patient populations.
 Examples of Physical Therapy settings may include but are not limited to: hospitals, clinics (sports medicine, pediatrics, hand therapy), private offices, home health, skilled nursing/extended care facilities, and schools.
 Documentation of these experiences will occur in the PTCAS application.
 The Admissions Committee recommends a minimum of 100 hours of paid or volunteer experience to cover the breadth of physical therapy practice described above.

 Strength of Professional Evaluations

 Two professional evaluations must be submitted with your application; at least one of which must be from a currently practicing, licensed PT.
 The second reference should be from either a second licensed PT, a college faculty member, pre-professional committee, supervisor, or employer.
 Professional evaluation forms are available through the PTCAS application.

 Strength of Personal Interview

 Selected applicants will be invited for an on-campus interview.